devlinb/react-native-simple-survey/README.md

 ````

 ### renderSelector
 Must return a component.
-This is the UI element that will be shown for each option of a SelectionGroup.
-Buttons, radio buttons, sliders, whatever you want, so long as onPress gets called when the user has selected something.
+This is the UI element that will be shown for each option of a SelectionGroup and MultipleSelectionGroup, Buttons, radio buttons, sliders, whatever you want, so long as onPress gets called when the user has selected something.

 |Variable|Description|
 |--------|-----|